zaiisao/Documentation/en/Video/fallback_apple.md

 // Enable the dual-stream mode (Configuration for the local). agoraKit.enableDualStreamMode(true);

 // Configuration for the publisher.
-When the network condition is poor, send audio only.
+When the network condition is poor, send audio stream only.
 [agoraKit setLocalPublishFallbackOption: AgoraStreamFallbackOptionAudioOnly];

 // Configuration for the subscriber.
 Try to receive low stream under poor network conditions.
 When the current network conditions are not sufficient for video streams, receive audio stream only.